cvigilv/nvim/README.md

 new neovim config, aiming for:

-- 15 external plugins, max
+- 15 external plugins max (not counting lsp and completion things, does require lots of plugins to work properly...)
 - make use of nvim builtins as much as possible
 - extend whatever is crucial